-Personal injury attorneys have the ability to control the amount of income tax they pay in any given tax year.
-Attorneys can control their taxes by deferring the receipt of their legal fee to future tax years — we call this an attorney fee deferral.
+Personal injury attorneys have the ability to control the amount of income tax they pay in any given tax year by deferring their contingent legal fees.
+This means that attorneys can control their taxes by deferring the receipt of their legal fee to future tax years.
+This is commonly known as an attorney fee deferral.

 While the tax benefits of deferring income tax are the most obvious benefit and most common use case for deferring taxes, there are other creative planning strategies that are made possible through attorney fee deferrals.